 It is important to understand that many other disorders of nerves or neuropathies exist.
 Distinguishing the symptoms associated with diabetic neuropathy is often a difficult process, but one thing to keep in mind is that diabetic neuropathy only occurs in people suffering from either Type 1 or Type 2 diabetes.
 The list below provides some information about some of the complications and conditions that are often related to diabetic neuropathy:

-- Amyotrophy: Amyotrophy is term that is often associated with suffers of diabetes.
+- Amyotrophy: Amyotrophy is a term that is often associated with suffering from diabetes.
 Amyotrophy specifically refers to damage to the nerves supplying your groin, buttocks, and legs.
 As the nerves traveling to these regions are damaged, so are the muscles causing them to become weak.